smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/HIPAA Compliance.md

 - [column.tsx](file://apps/web/src/components/hipaa/column.tsx#L0-L55)

 ### Column Configuration
 The column configuration defines which fields are displayed in the audit event table and how they are rendered.
+The configuration includes specific formatting for status and integrity fields to enhance readability.

 ```typescript
 export const createColumns = (): ColumnDef<ComplianceReportEvent>[] => {